House: Chase loves me. [Beat] And isn't Turkish.

 Greg: Oh, you're from another land?

-- When Todd In The Shadows reviewed Pitbull's "Give Me Everything", he asked why Ne-Yo speaks "Let's do it tonight" in an Australian accent.
+- When Todd in the Shadows reviewed Pitbull's "Give Me Everything", he asked why Ne-Yo speaks "Let's do it tonight" in an Australian accent.
 (Todd even speculated it would be "Let's do it to annoy...")

 - Roger Miller sang about the fun of a trip to England in "England Swings" - "Try to mock/the way they talk/fun but all in vain"

-- The opening of the second act of One Touch of Venus has this as a throwaway gag: a maid walks onto the scene and gushes in a fake Irish brogue.
+- The first scene of the second act of One Touch of Venus has this as a throwaway gag: a maid walks onto the scene and gushes in a fake Irish brogue.
 Molly, annoyed, asks the maid where she's from.
 She answers, "Council Bluffs, Iowa, but the employment agency recommends a touch of dialect."

 - In Of Thee I Sing, Wintergreen and Mary make preposterous attempts at imitating Diana Devereaux's Southern accent in their meeting scene.